 Czechoslovakian Spectrum Clone

 The Didaktik M introduced in 1990, was more advanced in design and perhaps more reliable than the original Sinclair machine.
 The computer has a much improved keyboard with arrow keys separated from the rest of the keyboard and a more ergonomic shape of the case.
-Inside there was only 64 KB of total memory (16 KB ROM and 48 KB RAM) which was a disappointment in comparison to the Gama.
+Inside there was 64 KB of total memory (16 KB ROM and 48 KB RAM)

 The computer was considerably redesigned from the Spectrum.
 A custom circuit from Russian company Angstrem was used instead of the original ULA as a result the screen had a square aspect ratio instead of a rectangle 4:3.
 In addition the whole RAM was realized by one set of 64 KB chips from which only 48 KB were used and there was no difference between the fast and slow memory with the video content.

 This exhibit has a reference ID of CH48192.
 Please quote this reference ID in any communication with the Centre for Computing History.